aashish-thapa/PlanWise/README.md

 - Track whether invited guests have RSVP'd.

 ## Installation
-The App is live at https://event-planner-7o83.vercel.app/
+The App is live at https://event-planner-7o83.vercel.app/ where you can enjoy every feature of PlanWise.
+If you want to run on your own local machine follow this:

 ### Prerequisites
 Ensure you have the following installed: